György Klapka: Before becoming a general

 This map shows the successful defensive actions of Klapa in stopping Schlik's crossing of the Tisza river.

 Before this the Upper Tisza Corps was led by the Minister of War General Lázár Mészáros, who was defeated by the Austrian troops led by Lieutenant-General Franz Schlik in the Battle of Kassa.
 Klapka took over these beaten troops in January 1849, reorganized them, and beat Schlik in three consecutive battles at Tarcal (20 January), Bodrogkeresztúr (23 January), and Tokaj (31 January).
 Thanks to these victories Klapka held the Hungarian defensive line along the Tisza river, and won precious time for the Hungarian commandment to organize the counter-attack against Windisch-Grätz imperial troops.
 From 29 January 1849 he was under the command of Lieutenant-General Henryk Dembiński the main commander of the Hungarian armies.

-After their victory at 5 February 1849 in the Battle of Branyiszkó, the Upper Danube Corps led by Artúr Görgei approached to the Tisza river from North-West, menacing, together with Klapka's corps, to encircle and destroy Schlik's army.
-Understanding the importance of this chance, Klapka tried to convince Dembiński, to attack from the South Schlik's corps, but the latter refused, ordering Klapka to retreat.
+After their victory at 5 February 1849 in the Battle of Branyiszkó, the Upper Danube Corps led by Artúr Görgei approached to the Tisza river from the northwest, menacing, together with Klapka's corps, to encircle and destroy Schlik's army.
+Understanding the importance of this chance, Klapka tried to convince Dembiński to attack Schlik's corps from the south, but the latter refused, ordering Klapka to retreat.
 This wrong decision of the main commander enabled Schlik to escape the danger, and to retreat.
-Klapka defeated him again on 8 February at Hidasnémeti, but the Austrian general was able to retreat towards West, joining the main imperial troops led by Windisch-Grätz.
+Klapka defeated him again on 8 February at Hidasnémeti, but the Austrian general was able to retreat towards the west, joining the main imperial troops led by Windisch-Grätz.

 Klapka participated during 26–27 February in the Battle of Kápolna, commanding the right wing of the Hungarian army at Verpelét.
 The battle was lost because of Dembiński's poor army leading and indecision.
 After Dembiński's order of retreat, at 1 March Klapka fought successful rearguard actions against the Austrian corps led by Ladislaus von Wrbna at Egerfarmos.

 At 3 March he was one of the leaders of the revolt at Tiszafüred of the Hungarian officers dissatisfied with Dembiński's leadership, and forced him to resign, supporting Görgei's election to the main command.

 For his victories against Schlik he received on 13 March the 3d Class Hungarian Military Decoration.

 General and deputy War Minister

 At 28 March, only 29, he received the rank of General.

 Klapka elaborated the plan of the Spring Campaign of the Hungarian army, which in the end of May, after a series of victories, brought the liberation of almost all Hungary from the Austrian armies.
-The plan's main purpose was to distract the attention of the Austrian commanders with the attack from the North of the VII Corps, while the other three corps (I, II, III) had to march undetected from South and to attack from the flank the main Austrian troops stationed at Gödöllő.
+The plan's main purpose was to distract the attention of the Austrian commanders with the attack from the north of the VII Corps, while the other three corps (I, II, III) had to march undetected from the south and to attack from the flank the main Austrian troops stationed at Gödöllő.